internetofwater/vocbench3-docker/README.md

    `mkdir -p volumes/gdbhome`

-* place the license for GraphDB SE under `volumes/gdbhome/conf` in a file named `graphdb.license`
+* place the license for GraphDB under `volumes/gdbhome/conf` in a file named `graphdb.license`, otherwise GraphDB will run in Free mode

 * start the deployment in detached mode